newnormal-arch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ":" "\n" | wc -l : counts the number of directories in the PATH. printenv : script that lists environment variables. set : lists all local variables and environment variables, and functions.
+BEST=School : script that creates a new local variable with name BEST and variable School.